-b) Build our relationship between leisure and health increasing the role of physical activity in the delivery of prevention, prehabilitation, rehabilitation, and treatment. c) Build the role of sport & physical activity in North East Lincolnshire's approach to health referral services such as Social Prescribing with a particular focus on being active in nature based "green and blue environments".
-ICS / Health services Lincs Inspire Sport & Physical Activity Group There will be reductions in levels of loneliness and social isolation.
-The leisure centres will have greater collaboration through Integrated Care Systems and have undergone transition to Active Wellbeing Service with an increase in health referral schemes: GP referral, weight management, social prescribing etc. 9.
-Leverage Funding & Resources: a) Take a coordinated approach to funding sport & physical activity in the area that brings in money from a range of sources, in a range of ways across a long period. b) Develop more energy efficient leisure centres & facilities through securing capital investment.
-Active Economy Active Communities Active Health & Wellbeing Active Climate & Environment NELC Leisure, Public Health Active Humber Sport & Physical Activity Group There will be increased funding for the area to support growth and improvement in services across sport, leisure and physical activity opportunities.
-The leisure centres are more energy efficient and support the council's net zero aspirations.
-10. Targeted Approach & Priority Groups: a) Work with partners to ensure that data & insight work remains current and available to local organisations to support their work. b) Where people may need more support to be active, focus resources on priority locations & groups: Geographical communities with the highest rates of inactivity Lower-socio economic groups Over 60 years of age Long term health conditions / disability Active Communities Active Health & Wellbeing NELC Leisure, Public Health School Sports Partnership Schools & Colleges Active Humber Lincs Inspire Sport & Physical Activity Group Moving more will be part of people's daily life bringing improvements to people physical and mental health.
-The barriers that people face to being physically active will reduce across the area.
+b) Build our relationship between leisure and health increasing the role of physical activity in the delivery of prevention, prehabilitation, rehabilitation, and treatment. c) Build the role of sport &amp; physical activity in North East LincoInshire's approach to health referral services such as Social Prescribing with a particular focus on being active in nature based "green and blue environments".
+ICS / Health services Lincs Inspire Sport &amp; Physical Activity Group There will be reductions in levels of loneliness and social isolation.
+The leisure centres will have greater collaboration through Integrated Care Systems and have undergone transition to Active Wellbeing Service with an increase in health referral schemes: GP referral, weight management, social prescribing etc. Leverage Funding &amp; Resources: a) Take a coordinated approach to funding sport &amp; physical activity in the area that brings in money from a range of sources, in a range of ways across a long period.
+Active Economy Active Communities Active Health & Wellbeing Active Climate & Environment NELC Leisure, Public Health Active Humber Sport &amp; Physical There will be increased funding for the area to support growth and improvement in services across sport, leisure and physical activity opportunities. b) Develop more energy efficient leisure centres &amp; facilities through securing capital investment.
+Sport & Physical Activity Group The leisure centres are more energy efficient and support the council's net zero aspirations.
+Targeted Approach &amp; Priority Groups: a) Work with partners to ensure that data &amp; insight work remains current and available to local organisations to support their work.
+Active Communities Active Health & Wellbeing NELC Leisure, Public Health School Sports Moving more will be part of people's daily life bringing improvements to people physical and mental health. b) Where people may need more support to be active, focus resources on priority locations &amp; groups: Geographical communities with the highest rates of inactivity Partnership Schools &amp; Colleges Active Humber Lincs Inspire Sport &amp; Physical The barriers that people face to being physically active will reduce across the area.
+Lower-socio economic groups Over 60 years of age Long term health conditions / disability Activity Group

 Adults and children that are above a healthy weight 11.
 Active Travel: a) Strengthen and grow active travel schemes and messaging across the area that embeds walking and cycling to work and school in everyday lives. b) Focus on the life skill of young people having access to learning to ride a bike.
-Active Climate & Environment NELC Leisure, Public Health, Education, Transport & Highways Schools & Colleges Lincs Inspire Sport & Physical Activity Group There will be more people walking and cycling to work & school and less vehicles on our roads.
+Active Climate & Environment NELC Leisure, Public Health, Education, Transport &amp; Highways Schools &amp; Colleges Lincs Inspire Sport &amp; Physical Activity Group There will be more people walking and cycling to work &amp; school and less vehicles on our roads.
 More residents learn to cycle proficiently with schools and leisure providers building on their leading role.